Updated on May 17, 2023

 Overall Defense

 Finally, we’d be amiss if we didn’t mention hiring natural predators to protect your entire property.
 Ladybugs and parasitic wasps both feed on thrips, but you may need to use phytoseiid mites or other tiny predators to reach thrips that are hiding in crevasses.
-Pirate bugs are also known to feed on thrips.
+Pirate bugs are also known to feed on these pests.

 When choosing a natural predator, be sure to add plants or other things that will encourage them to stick around.
 They’re available at garden centers and online.